huggingface/datasets/datasets/textvqa/README.md

 ### Data Fields

-{
-      "question_id": "INT, incremental unique ID for the question", "question": "what is ....?",
-      "question_tokens": [
-        "token_1",
-        "token_2",
-        "...",
-        "token_N"
-      ],
-      "image_id": "OpenImages Image ID",
-      "image_classes": [
-        "OpenImages_class_1",
-        "OpenImages_class_2",
-        "...",
-        "OpenImages_class_n"
-      ],
-      "flickr_original_url": "OpenImages original flickr url",
-      "flickr_300k_url": "OpenImages flickr 300k thumbnail url",
+- `question`: string, the question that is being asked about the image
+- `image_id`: string, id of the image which is same as the OpenImages id
+- `image`: A `PIL.Image.Image` object containing the image about which the question is being asked.
+Note that when accessing the image column: `dataset[0]["image"]` the image file is automatically decoded.
+Decoding of a large number of image files might take a significant amount of time.
+Thus it is important to first query the sample index before the `"image"` column, *i.e.* `dataset[0]["image"]` should **always** be preferred over `dataset["image"][0]`.
+- `image_classes`: List[str], The OpenImages classes to which the image belongs to.
+- `flickr_original_url`: string, URL to original image on Flickr
+- `flickr_300k_url`: string, URL to resized and low-resolution image on Flickr.
-      "image_width": "INT, Width of the image",
+- `image_width`: int, Width of the original image.
-      "image_height": "INT, Height of the image",
+- `image_height`: int, Height of the original image.
-      "set_name": "Dataset split question belongs to",
-      "answers": [
-        "answer_1",
-        "answer_2",
-        "...",
-        "answer_10"
-      ]
-}
+- `question_tokens`:  List[str], A pre-tokenized list of question.
+- `answers`: List[str], List of 10 human-annotated answers for the question.
+These 10 answers are collected from 10 different users.
+- `question_id`: int, Unique id of the question.
+- `set_name`: string, the set to which this question belongs.

 ### Data Splits

-There are three splits. `train`, `validation` and `test`. `train` and `validation` share images and have their answers available.
-For test set predictions, you need to go to the [EvalAI leaderboard] and upload your predictions there.
+There are three splits. `train`, `validation` and `test`.
+The `train` and `validation` sets share images with OpenImages `train` set and have their answers available.
+To get inference results and numbers on `test` set, you need to go to the [EvalAI leaderboard](https://eval.ai/web/challenges/challenge-page/874/overview) and upload your predictions there.
 Please see instructions at [https://textvqa.org/challenge/](https://textvqa.org/challenge/).

 ## Dataset Creation

 ### Curation Rationale

-[Needs More Information]
+From the paper:

+> Studies have shown that a dominant class of questions asked by visually impaired users on images of their surroundings involves reading text in the image.
+But today’s VQA models can not read!
+Our paper takes a first step towards addressing this problem.
+First, we introduce a new “TextVQA” dataset to facilitate progress on this important problem.
+Existing datasets either have a small proportion of questions about text (e.g., the VQA dataset) or are too small (e.g., the VizWiz dataset).
+TextVQA contains 45,336 questions on 28,408 images that require reasoning about text to answer.

 ### Source Data

 #### Initial Data Collection and Normalization

-[Needs More Information]
+The initial images were sourced from [OpenImages](https://storage.googleapis.com/openimages/web/factsfigures_v4.html) v4 dataset.
+These were first filtered based on automatic heuristics using an OCR system where we only took images which had at least some text detected in them.
+See [annotation process](#annotation-process) section to understand the next stages.

 #### Who are the source language producers?